EmadBinAbid/networke-custom-snmp-agent/README.md

 ## Breakdown of Tasks

-It took all together three days (including R&D) to come up with a mini-product, NetworkE, that extends the NET-SNMP agent.
+It took all together a little more than two days (including R&D) to come up with a mini-product, NetworkE, that extends the NET-SNMP agent.
 The breakdown of tasks is as follows.

 - `05 hrs` -> R&D about SNMP and NET-SNMP.
 One of the toughest tasks in the entire process.
 - `07 hrs` -> Figuring out how to extend NET-SNMP to run custom programs.